 Andrews said this team member can also take the lead in building your online presence.
 They can split that responsibility with your marketing manager as well.

 4. Chief marketing officer (CMO) and community manager hybrid

 This team member will focus on your customers and how they view your product or service.
 Andrews said that hiring an expert with excellent marketing and promotional skills is essential to make sure your vision reaches a wide audience.

-"Find a marketing manager that is a jack-of-all-trades," said Wilson.
-"Until you can scale, they should be able to write copy, design collateral, code landing pages, run ad campaigns and handle social media marketing."
+“Find a marketing manager that is a jack-of-all-trades,” Wilson said.
+“Until you can scale, they should be able to write copy, design collateral, code landing pages, run ad campaigns and handle social media marketing.”

-Additionally, they should interact with your customers and act as an interim community manager to maintain positive relationships between your business and consumers.
+They should also interact with your customers and act as an interim community manager to maintain positive relationships between your business and consumers.
 This team member can work with the product manager to incorporate customer feedback into product development.